FriendsOfTerraform/modules/aws/vpc/README.md

   route_tables = {
     "private-route-table" = {
       routes = {
-        # Peering connections made with this module can be referenced by name as a route target
+        # Peering connections created with this module can be referenced by name as a route target
         "10.0.0.0/16"     = "peering-same-acccount-and-region"
         "172.25.100.0/24" = "peering-same-account-different-region"
       }